winderai/bacalhau-landscape-analysis-benchmarks/README.md

 > This project was created by [Winder.ai, an ML consultancy](https://winder.ai/), and funded by [Protocol Labs](https://protocol.ai/).

-This repository contains (1) a collection of working code samples to demonstrate a variety of use cases for different computing frameworks; (2) a benchmark facility to compare running time and resource utilization of different computing frameworks.
+This repository contains (1) a collection of working code samples to demonstrate a variety of use cases for different computing frameworks (see table below); (2) benchmark instructions on how to compare running time and resource utilization of different computing frameworks.
+Please find the instructions below.

 ## Sample code